Our investment strategy comprises three different, but complimentary, elements: value, global and resources.

 As mentioned, typically, we use options to limit risk exposure.
 In addition, such strategies only ever comprise a small part of an overall portfolio.

 Private placements are offerings of stock in new or secondary issues that are not available on the public market.
-They are frequently sold at a discount to the market price and with attached warrants; and they are purchased in size (sometimes $100,000) and usually have restrictions on sale (sometimes as much as two years).
+Shares are typically sold at a discount to the market price and with attached warrants, thus providing leverage over a market purchase.
+Placements frequently have minimum investments, and there are restrictions on the sale of the shares; the “hold” period is typically at least four months and sometimes a year, during which time the shares cannot be sold.
+Even after that, there are frequently restrictions on sales which limit liquidity.

-So though private placement can be a very advantageous investment (because of the pricing and the warrant), they are not without drawbacks and risks, and are clearly not for everyone.
-And they are not available to everyone.
+So though private placement can be a very advantageous investment, they are not without drawbacks and risks, and are clearly not suitable for, nor available to, everyone.